 Surgery (especially if the injury is reoccurring, there is persistent pain, or if a muscle, tendon, or ligament is badly torn)

 Long-term outlook for children with overuse injuries

 Overuse injuries heal quite quickly in children.
 It is important that the child adhere to the activity restrictions and/or stretching and strengthening rehabilitation programs to prevent reinjury.

 Most sports injuries are due to either traumatic injury or overuse of muscles or joints.
 Many sports injuries can be prevented with proper conditioning and training, wearing appropriate protective gear, and using proper equipment.

 To request an appointment with a physician at St. Louis Children's Hospital, call 314.454.5437 or 800.678.5437 or email us.
-For additional resources about Sinding-Larsen-Johansson Disease, contact our Family Resource Center.
+For additional resources about Sinding-Larsen-Johansson Disease, contact our Center for Families Resource Library.